GoogleCloudPlatform/generative-ai/gemini/sample-apps/genwealth/README.md

 1. Run the `./install.sh` script.

+   > NOTE: The script updates a few organization policies that may or may not apply to your organization.
+You can ignore errors related to policies that don't exist in your environment, or you can skip all org policy updates by running `./install.sh --skip-org-policy-updates`.

 1. When prompted, enter a password you will remember for the AlloyDB postgres user and the pgAdmin demo user. **Remember these passwords - you will need them later**.

 1. Grab some coffee or tea.
 The script will provision all the necessary back-end resources, which usually takes about 30-35 minutes.